 Digital Domain, the VFX house behind ENDER'S GAME (and films like Iron Man 3 (2013) ) created a demo reel of the battle room before production that helped the producers successfully raise financing independently.

-In May 2013 a group of LGBT fans launched a boycott campaign against the film due to anti-gay views and activities of the author of the novel, Orson Scott Card, who is also a producer of the film.
+In May 2013 a group of LGBT sci-fi fans launched a boycott campaign against the film due to anti-gay views and activities of the author of the novel, Orson Scott Card, who is also a producer of the film.
 The studio and several people involved with the film's production later released statements about the boycott, stating that they did not share Card's views and urged people to see the film anyway.
 Card, however, remained unapologetic.
+The film was a box office flop.

 When Ender asks Mazer Rackham about his tattoos, he replies that it's his way to "speak for the dead".
 After the Final Battle and finding the Formic Queen Egg, Ender takes on the role and pseudonym of "Speaker For the Dead".
 He learns and understands the deceased and speaks upon their behalf, telling their story whether it be through a book or speech.
 His first subject is the Formic Race, but more specifically, the queens.